ISP trooper seriously injured after being struck by suspected drunk driver - NewsBreak

 The driver of the car left the scene.
 Martin was taken to an area hospital with serious injuries, police said.
 An IMPD officer who was also hurt was treated and released at the scene.

-According to Indiana State Police, the incident marked the second time in three months that Martin had been hit by a suspected drunk driver.

-Shortly after the crash, Speedway police found the Corolla near 7500 Crawfordsville Road and said the vehicle had damage consistent with the crash on High School Road.2 critically hurt after triple shooting at east side gas station
+Shortly after the crash, Speedway police found the Corolla near 7500 Crawfordsville Road and said the vehicle had damage consistent with the crash on High School Road.‘I took a full shotgun blast to the face’ says man who encourages others to live life to the fullest

 Police identified the driver as 35-year-old Mayte Alaverez Rebollar, who was arrested on preliminary charges of operating a motor vehicle while intoxicated causing serious bodily injury and leaving the scene of a crash causing injury.